 The original “originator”

-Matthew was the first person to propose a correctly reasoned version of natural selection as an evolutionary mechanism for the origin of species (macroevolution).
+Matthew was the first “originator”, by which I mean the first person to propose a correctly reasoned version of natural selection as an evolutionary mechanism for the origin of species (macroevolution).
 He also emphasized the axiomatic quality of natural selection, as a “law of nature” that emerged inevitably from the underlying conditions of heritable variation, over-reproduction and competition among living things.
 His macroevolutionary ideas appeared in an Appendix (Excerpt 2) to his 1831 book On Naval Timber and Arboriculture.

 Matthew was not the first person to come up with the idea of natural selection, but he was the first to make the crucial conceptual leap to see it as mechanism that could drive the evolution of life, from one species into other species (a process nowadays referred to as macroevolution).
 Prior to Matthew, the principle of natural selection had been applied as an almost anti-evolutionary concept, as a process that kept species in their place.
 Species were assumed to have been created separately, by a Creator.
 A version of “survival of the fittest” was known to the ancient Greeks.
 A few commentators had proposed that races or varieties within a species could arise via a process of natural selection (microevolution) – for example James Hutton (in 1794) and William Charles Wells (in 1818).